learn-co-curriculum/sql-table-relations-crowdfunding-join-table-lab/README.md

 3           6
 ```

+## Instructions

+In this lab, you have two tasks - first, you will need to create three tables in
+`lib/create.sql`, and populate them with data in `lib/insert.sql`.
+Then, you
+will need to write the necessary SQL statements inside the methods in
+`lib/sql_queries.rb` that would allow you to query data from your newly created
+tables.

 ## Create New Table, Records and Queries

 Now we're going to create a schema based on the following information: